 Filtering and overtaking

-If your overtake is going to mean you are still on the wrong side of the road over a blind crest or bend, you might risk a head-on crash.
-Some car drivers will helpfully move over to let you pass, not realising that you don’t need the help or that it is the wrong time.
+Some car drivers will helpfully move over to let you pass, not realising that you don’t need the help or that it’s the wrong time.
 Don’t feel pressured into overtaking when it suits them.
 They may not be reading the road ahead or can’t see what you see.

-If a driver is making it difficult to overtake, take your time and blast past when they can’t put you at risk.
+If a driver is making it difficult to overtake, take your time and ride past when they can’t put you at risk.
 If someone does let you through, even if you didn’t need the space, always thank them, otherwise they might not bother next time.

 “When it comes to villages and town centres, particularly with schools around them, for me the only option is staying at the mandatory speed limit and keeping your wits about you.
 The risk factor here when going any faster is too high.
 Apart from us bikers keeping the excellent reputation we deserve, the consequences of wiping someone out doesn't bear thinking about.”